adamberenzweig/cv/cv.md

 :   *NEC Research Institute*, Princeton NJ.

-    I interned at NEC for two summers of my Ph.D., during the heydey when Vladimir Vapnik, Yann LeCunn, Steve Lawrence, and other researchers were there doing pioneering work in machine learning and information retrieval.
-I worked with Brian Whitman on music information retrieval, a precursor to his company The Echo Nest (now part of Spotify), and my work on content-based recommendation for the Google Play Music service.
+    I interned at NEC for two summers of my Ph.D., during the heydey when Vladimir Vapnik, Yann LeCunn, Steve Lawrence, and others there were doing pioneering work in machine learning and information retrieval.
+I worked with Brian Whitman on music information retrieval, a precursor to his company The Echo Nest (now part of Spotify) and my work for the Google Play Music service.

 1997-2000
 :   *Lucent Technologies*, Whippany NJ.